Labhraidh Loingseach

 Labraid Loingsech (the exile, mariner), also known as Labraid Lorc, son of Ailill Áine, son of Lóegaire Lorc, was, according to medieval Irish legend and historical tradition, a High King of Ireland.
-He was considered the ancestor of the Laigin, who gave their name to the province of Leinster.
+He was an ancestor of the Laigin, who gave their name to the province of Leinster.
 An early dynastic poem calls him "a god among the gods", suggesting he may once have been an ancestor-deity of the Laigin.

 Childhood

-According to the historical tradition, his grandfather, Lóegaire Lorc, had been High King, but was treacherously killed by his brother Cobthach Cóel Breg.
+According to tradition, his grandfather, Lóegaire Lorc, had been High King, but was treacherously killed by his brother Cobthach Cóel Breg.
 Cobthach also paid someone to poison Lóegaire's son, Ailill Áine, who had taken the kingship of Leinster, and forced Ailill's young son to eat a portion of his father and grandfather's hearts, and to swallow a mouse.
 Struck dumb by the trauma, the boy became known as Móen Ollom, "the mute scholar".
 Later, he was hit on the shin during a game of hurling, and cried out "I am hurt!"
 From then on he was called Labraid, "he speaks".